 The Latest Engine Oil Specs to Look for

-To keep up with the fast-evolving auto industry, these committees regularly update their standards to reflect the most cutting-edge advancements in engine output, fuel efficiency, and emissions reduction.
-Here are a few of the newest standards to watch for from each agency, and why they matter for your vehicle.
+To keep up with the fast-evolving auto industry, these committees regularly update their standards.
+The updates reflect the most cutting-edge advancements in engine output, fuel efficiency, and emissions reduction.
+Here are a few of the newest standards to watch for from each agency, and why they matter for your vehicle. (as of 2025)

-JASO’s T903 standard has been guaranteeing the quality of motorcycle engine oil for four-stroke engines since 1998, while M345 for two-strokes was introduced in 1994.
+The Japanese Automotive Standards Organization’s T903 standard has guaranteed the quality of motorcycle engine oil for four-stroke engines since 1998.
+It has also developed a M345 standard for two-stroke engines, which was introduced in 1994 and updated in 2024.

-The T903 is further divided into two performance categories: JASO MA for motorcycles with a wet clutch, and JASO MB for scooters that use an automatic transmission.
-F or two-stroke engine oils, JASO’s M345 standards fall under FA, FB, FC and FD quality levels.
-FC represents the highest quality, while FD offers similar benefits but with a higher detergency requirement.
-Both standards ensure the optimum amount of clutch slippage prevention for any motorcycle you ride.
+The T903 is further divided into two performance categories.
+There is JASO MA for motorcycles with a wet clutch, and JASO MB for scooters that use an automatic transmission.
+For two-stroke engine oils, JASO’s M345 standard defines four performance levels: FA, FB, FC, and FD.
+FC represents a high-quality standard, while FD offers similar benefits with an even higher detergency requirement.
+The 2024 revision to M345 focused on updating test procedures due to aging equipment.
+This was done to ensure the standard remains reliable and relevant.
+Both standards continue to ensure optimal engine protection and clutch performance for all types of motorcycles.

 These are a few of the core standards to look for when shopping for an engine oil, though there are other standards such as SAE and various other OEM approvals.
 A basic understanding of these labels and specs could make all the difference as you shop for the right engine oil and choose what’s best for your vehicle.

-Stay tuned to Kixx newsroom smart tips for more smart tips on how to care for your vehicle.
+Stay tuned to Tips & Info from Kixx Newsroom for more smart tips on how to care for your vehicle.

 Recommended Products